Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1A.md

         byte(0xFE20) >= 15
 )
 ```
-Even through the above code is equivalent to what we started with, it would be more difficult to understand what is going on if it was written like this.
-Now that we are down to checking memory location and values the code be can converted into something that RALibRetro would understand.
+Even though the above code is equivalent to what we started with, it would be more difficult to understand what is going on if it was written like this.
+Now that we are down to checking memory locations and values, the code be can converted into something that RALibRetro would understand.
 ![Example 1A Logic](Example_1A.PNG)\
 \
 Links:\